lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authenticator {#U-V}

-The device and authenticator run the LAKE protocol authenticated with public keys (PK_U and PK_V) of the device and the authenticator.
+The device and authenticator run the LAKE protocol authenticated with public keys (PK_U and PK_V) of the device and the authenticator, see protocol between U and V in {{fig-protocol}}.
 The normal processing of the LAKE is omitted here.

 ### Message 1

 #### Device processing

 The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_W of the authorization server.
 As part of the normal LAKE processing, the device generates the ephemeral public key G_X to be sent in LAKE message 1.
 A new G_X MUST be generated for each execution of the protocol.
-The same ephemeral key is used in the ECIES scheme, see {{U-W}}.
+The ephemeral key G_X is reused in the ECIES scheme, see {{U-W}}.

 The device sends LAKE message 1 with AD1 as specified in {{U-W}}.